abisop/nuttx-docs/en/platforms/arm/stm32l4/boards/b-l475e-iot01a/index.md

         CONFIG_USART1_2STOP=0

-3. All of these configurations are set up to build under Windows using the "GNU Tools for ARM Embedded Processors" that is maintained by ARM (unless stated otherwise in the description of the configuration).
+3. All of these configurations are set up to build under Windows using the \"GNU Tools for ARM Embedded Processors\" that is maintained by ARM (unless stated otherwise in the description of the configuration).

     > <https://developer.arm.com/open-source/gnu-toolchain/gnu-rm>

-    That toolchain selection can easily be reconfigured using 'make menuconfig'.
+    That toolchain selection can easily be reconfigured using \'make menuconfig\'.
 Here are the relevant current settings:

     Build Setup:

         CONFIG_HOST_WINDOWS=y               : Window environment
         CONFIG_WINDOWS_CYGWIN=y             : Cywin under Windows

     System Type -\> Toolchain:

         CONFIG_ARM_TOOLCHAIN_GNU_EABI=y  : GNU ARM EABI toolchain

 ### Configuration sub-directories